AnithaAnnem/Snaatak-/README.md

 Introduction to Ansible Playbook

-For more related to the Ansible Playbook Refer this link [Ansible Playbook](https://github.com/Cloud-NInja-snaatak/Documentation/blob/aditya_scrum49/commonstack/ansible/playbook/intro.md)
+For more information related to the Ansible Playbook Refer this link [Ansible Playbook](https://github.com/Cloud-NInja-snaatak/Documentation/blob/aditya_scrum49/commonstack/ansible/playbook/intro.md)